Detailed Jarzynski Equality applied on a Logically Irreversible Procedure

 with:

 where $\rho(t_{a})$ and $\tilde{\rho}(t_{a})$ are the phase-space densities of the system measured at the same intermediate but otherwise arbitrary point in time, in the forward and backward protocol, respectively.
+This type of fluctuation theorem has already been used to experimentally measure free-energy of kinetic molecular states \cite{ref:Junier,ref:Alemany}.
 Here, there are only two subsets $j=\{00,10\}$, defined by the position where the bead starts.
 By taking $t_{a}=0$ the starting point of the procedure, we have $\rho_{00}=1/2=\rho_{10}$, and $\tilde{\rho}_{00}$ (resp. $\tilde{\rho}_{10}$) identifies with the probability $\tilde{P}_{00}$ (resp. $\tilde{P}_{01}$) that the system returns into its initial state, i.e. state 0 (resp. state 1), under the time-reversed procedure.
-Since $e^{- \beta \Delta F _{eff}}=1/2$ it follows from eq. \ref{eq:vandenbroeck} and the definition in eq. \ref{eq:MM} that:
+Since $e^{- \beta \Delta F _{\text{eff}}}=1/2$ it follows from eq. \ref{eq:vandenbroeck} and the definition in eq. \ref{eq:MM} that:

 This result is similar to the one reported in ref. \cite{ref:Ueda,ref:Toyabe} for procedures with feedback.
 It should be noticed that here $\tilde{P}_{01}+\tilde{P}_{00}=1$.
 It is reasonable to think that for time-reversed procedures (that always start in state 0) the probability of returning to state 1 is small for fast procedures and increases by increasing the duration $\tau$, which explains qualitatively the behavior of $M_{00}$ and $M_{10}$ observed experimentally.
 To be more quantitative one has to measure $\tilde{P}_{01}$ and $\tilde{P}_{00}$, but the time-reversed procedure cannot be realized experimentally, because it starts with a very fast rising of the force, which cannot be reached in our experiment.